ktortolini/random-cards/README.md

 ## _Description_

-This repository has a random card game made using Javascript, as well as a valid HTML5 index file with Accessibility Attributes, and a valid CSS3 style sheet with a reset file for compatibility.
+This repository has the very first game I made using JavaScript, as well as a valid HTML5 index file with Accessibility Attributes, and a valid CSS3 style sheet with a reset file for compatibility.
 The purpose of this repository is to show a degree of creativity, and a general enthusiasm for making silly games in my free time, using such coding techniques as:

 - Dynamic image sourcing to load a corresponding visual representation in the center of the screen, in order to show the card that has been drawn by the user.
 - Dynamic styling applied with a `load` event in order to improve the visual appearance of the loading sequence.